- Find a Detailer

 To maintain your certification you must complete 8 hours of detailing-related continuing education over a two-year period beginning with the month of your initial certification.
 You will receive one CD credit hour for each full clock hour of a qualifying program with a max of 4 credit hours per calendar day.
 You must renew within two months of your re-certification month to retain your certification.
 The cost for re-certification is $100 for IDA members and $150 for non-members.
 If you miss this deadline you do have a full year to re-certify at the full rate of $200 before your certification expires.
 If you let your certification expire, you will not be able to renew, and to earn your certification you must start the process over from the beginning (Phase I exams).

 Any detailing-related continuing education activities can be applied.
 They do not have to be IDA events.
 The IDA does offer free monthly webinars that can be attended for 1 hour credit and IDA webinar recordings that can also be applied for 1 full hour of credit.
 Other options include attending tradeshow education sessions, writing articles for the IDA newsletter or other industry publications, or attending other detailing training programs.
+Training that you proctor or sessions that you present at would NOT count as continuing education.
 If you have any questions on a specific activity, contact us.

 The applicant must be (or work for) an active member of the IDA, be an IDA Certified Detailer - Skills Validated (Phase II), and currently be an industry trainer with a minimum of three years of experience.
 The application requires completion of the form including submission of references, letters of recommendation, and a sample class outline.
 Once a completed application is received the materials are reviewed by the Certification Committee and Board of Directors before being approved or denied.
 CD-SV detailers have access to the application on the Skills Validated group home page.